 - Personalize your content.
 This ensures that you can’t be easily replaced as a unique source of information and a thought leader in your industry.

 - Do not share the same content in a recurring manner.
 This badly affects the impression your dedicated readers have of your business.

 - Give credit to appreciate your sources.

-Despite your best efforts, chances are every time you send out an email, a large number of contacts in your email list are no longer interested in hearing from you due to many different reasons.
+Despite your best efforts, chances are every time you build a new B2B email marketing campaign, a large number of contacts in your email list are no longer interested in hearing from you due to many different reasons.

 You can track this through a noticeable drop in open rates and response rates.
 This is a crucial point in your client relationship.
 The re-engagement email you send to the inactive users at this point can essentially make or break your contact.

 The engagement B2B email, if written the right way, can be a great way of restarting the conversation and reminding the user of the value of your services and products.The re-engagement B2B email, if written the right way, can be a great way of restarting the conversation and reminding the user of the value of your services and products.
 Click To Tweet

 The following guidelines can be useful in winning back potentially lost customers.

 - Create a list of email subscribers who have not opened or responded to an email in the last 6-12 months.

 - Use an effective subject title that grabs their attention.